w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
 Explain the relationships between accessibility, usability, and inclusion, and how these are best addressed together using a user-centered design process.
 Explain that accessibility and disability is part of the broader umbrella of diversity and inclusion, which is increasingly recognized as a business factor by many organizations internationally.
 Emphasize the need for an inclusive mindset and for leadership in management.

 ##### Learning outcomes

 * Understanding the similarities and differences between accessibility, usability and inclusion.
-* Getting acquainted that, even when these three terms often overlap, accessibility is needed to grant web access for all.
+* Getting acquainted that, even when these three terms often overlap, accessibility is needed to ensure web access for all.
 * Acknowledging that it is necessary to involve managerial staff and decision makers so that accessibility becomes an intrinsic part of the daily work in web design and development.

 ##### Approximate duration.